ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 interfaces.
 The SLAs must have clearly defined metrics for evaluating the effectiveness of the services provided.

+**Proposal: Services provided should come with agreed-upon SLAs ensuring quality and interoperability.**

 A federation colleague (ie: a region or the central office) will propose taking on the responsibility for providing some or all of the necessary service or services: allowing regions to build on existing strengths or